kartoza/sawps/docs/src/user/manual/explore/layers.md

     ![Roads layer with map](./img/layers-4.png)

-    1. **Roads**: `Roads` layer allows user to see the roads on map.
+    1. **Roads**: `Roads` layer allows the user to see the roads on the map.

-    2. **Roads On Map**: Thin white lines displays the roads on map.
+    2. **Roads On Map**: Thin white lines display the roads on the map.

-    * **Layer Visibility**: You can control the visibility of the roads layer using the checkbox provided.
+    * **Layer Visibility**: The user can control the visibility of the road layer using the checkbox provided.
 To show or hide the layer on the map, simply check or uncheck the box next to roads.

 3. **Biome Type Layer**: The `Biome Type Layer` illustrates the various biomes and ecosystems in South Africa.
 This layer is essential for understanding the different habitats where species are found.